kyma-project/telemetry-manager/docs/user/02-logs.md

 ### Throughput

-Each Fluent Bit Pod can process up to 10 MB/s of logs for a single LogPipeline.
+Each Fluent Bit Pod (each running on a dedicated Node) can process up to 10 MB/s of logs for a single LogPipeline.
 With multiple pipelines, the throughput per pipeline is reduced.
 The used logging backend or performance characteristics of the output plugin might limit the throughput earlier.

 ### Max Amount of Pipelines